 As a service provider for the City, expenses cover the costs associated with operating the City Government.
-In 2017, General Government, Public Works, Health and Welfare, and the Police Department comprised the largest areas of expenditure (Figure 3.12).
-Comparing 2010 to 2017, the debt service expense for the city dropped by 72%.
-Recreation and culture increased by 44%.
-Expenses related to Community and Economic Development dropped by half (-52%).
+In 2019, Public Works, General Government, Health and Welfare, and the Police and Fire Departments comprised the largest areas of expenditure (Figure 3.12).